-- (b) Because the referee deems that it is warranted.
-(For example, the referee may call time out when making a close foul snooker decision or when searching for a piece of equipment requested by the player.) - (6) When the referee has racked the balls, the referee will call "Time Running".
-The oncoming player must then play the Break Shot within 60 seconds.
+(b) Because the referee deems that it is warranted.
+(For example, the referee may call time out when making a close foul snooker decision or when searching for a piece of equipment requested by the player.)

+(6) When the referee has racked the balls the referee will call "Time Running".
+The oncoming player then must play the break shot within 60 seconds.